jsykes/typescript-library-starter/README.md

  - Automatic types `(*.d.ts)` file generation
  - **[Travis](https://travis-ci.org)** integration and **[Coveralls](https://coveralls.io/)** report
  - (Optional) **Automatic releases and changelog**, using [Semantic release](https://github.com/semantic-release/semantic-release), [Commitizen](https://github.com/commitizen/cz-cli), [Conventional changelog](https://github.com/conventional-changelog/conventional-changelog) and [Husky](https://github.com/typicode/husky) (for the git hooks)

+ * Note that the releases, code-coverage reports, and library publishing is disabled by default to prevent accidental releases of sensitive data.
+You can re-enable these behaviors in the .travis.yml file.

 ### Importing library